evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 For a general description about identities, please read the [identities on TRUST&TRACE] section.
 Each principal can manage several identities and give interaction permissions to each account separatly.
 An identity is your acting instance in a principal.
 If we compare principals to companies, identities are like legal persons in this company, while your account is a natural person.
 Your account acts as one of those legal persons in the context of the company.
 As every account gets a default identity in principals created by it, we just have to fetch it.

-Everything that is related to credentials needs a identity to work with.
-You can either pass the identity did or the internal TRUST&TRACE identifier to pass into `identityId` parameter for the respective API calls.
-In the whole following examples we will use identity did to work with the API.
+Everything that is related to credentials needs an identity to work with.
+You can either pass the identity DID or the internal TRUST&TRACE identifier to pass into `identityId` parameter for the respective API calls.
+In the whole following examples we will use identity DID to work with the API.
 Use the following functionality to load all your registered identities:

 ```js
 sendAndLogRequest({